Big-Ideas-Lab/BIL-Git/README.md

 ```
 git clone git@github.com:billchen0/BIL-Git.git
 ```
-3. Follow setup instruction on that specific project's README.
+3. Follow setup instructions on the project specific README.
+> **Note:** This typically includes setting up virtual environments and project specific packages.

 ### Development
-1. (Situational) If your team member recently merged a pull request to the main branch, run `git pull` to make sure you have the latest update.
+1. Check your current branch with `git branch`.
+> **Note:** If this is your first time cloning the project, you should be on the main branch.
+2. Check whether you are up to date with the remote branch with `git status`.
-2. Create your feature branch with `git branch <feature-name>`
+3. Create your feature branch with `git branch <feature-name>`
-3. Checkout to your feature branch with `git checkout <feature-name>`
+4. Checkout to your feature branch with `git checkout <feature-name>`
-4. Once you finish a modular section of your code (an endpoint, a component, a view, a function, etc.), add your files to the staging area with `git add <filename>`
+5. Once you finish a modular section of your code, add your files to the staging area with `git add <filename>`
-5. Commit your changes with `git commit -m "<commit message>"`
+6. Commit your changes with `git commit -m "<commit message>"`
-6. After every working session, push your code to GitLab from local with `git push`
+7. After every working session, push your code to the remote repository with `git push`
+> **Note:** If this is your first time pushing your feature branch to the remote, you might need to setup the remote repository.
+Use `git push -u origin <feature-name>` instead.
-7. Once you are fully compelted with your feature branch, start a merge request in GitLab and select your reviewer.
+8. Once you are fully completed with your feature branch, start a pull request and select a reviewer.

 ### Rebasing
 Whenever a feature branch from your teammate was merged into main through a pull request, you will have to rebase the feature brances you are currently working on.